Flag of Ireland

 Housing

 Housing and utilities are included in the cost of the program.
 Students will live in shared apartment-style student residences.
-Residences are located at the Binary Hub, a newer, purpose-built student residence in The Liberties area of Dublin.
-FIE Dublin offices and some classrooms are in the same building.
+FIE oversees the housing assignment process.

 Students can expect the following from the residence: